r-haase/R-Shiny-Web-App-for-Segmentation/README.md

 **What is it capable of?**
 - upload csv file including a numeric response variable as well as numeric and/or categorcial predictors
 - descriptive data exploration
-- 4 ML algorithms to chooese from for training
+- 4 ML algorithms to choose from for training
 - saving and resuse of trained models
 - model performance comparison
-- prediction on new data
+- prediction on new data and download of results
 - model analysis, e.g. feature importance, decision tree visualization
 - ...